-The Safety and Warranty Guide provided with your computer contains important safety information, product warranty terms, and legal notices.
-Ensure that you read and understand all safety information in the Safety and Warranty Guide before using your computer.
+- The Safety and Warranty Guide provided with the computer contains important safety information, product warranty terms, and legal notices. - The preface in this document contains additional safety information that applies to topics and tasks described in this document.

+Ensure that you read and understand all safety information before using the computer.